Tim Scott lost his own presidential bid. But he caught Donald Trump's eye for vice president - ExBulletin

 Tim Scott lost his own presidential bid.
 But he caught Donald Trump's eye for vice president

-COLUMBIA, S.C. — The biggest winner in the Republican primary so far, besides Donald Trump, might be Tim Scott.

 The South Carolina senator failed in his own bid for the presidency.
-But his enthusiastic campaigning for the former president has generated buzz about Scott's prospects as Trump's potential running mate.
+But his enthusiastic campaign for the former president has generated buzz about Scott's prospects as Trump's potential running mate.

 Scott played a prominent role in the Feb.
 24 primary election in his home state, praising Trump at rallies and interviews.
 During a Fox News town hall, Trump, who rarely likes to share the spotlight, recorded a segment in which he and Scott appeared on stage together in matching red ties, a visual that made them look like they were were already a ticket.